- What is cancer?

 Why do we have screening programs for some cancers?

 Screening involves testing people who have no symptoms for the presence of early, potentially curable disease.
-At present national screening programs exist for breast, cervical cancer, prostate and bowel cancer.
+At present national screening programs exist for breast cancer, cervical cancer and bowel cancer.

+There is no national screening program from prostate cancer.
 Current evidence shows that the harms of population screening with the prostate specific antigen (PSA) test outweigh the benefits.
 Therefore, either alone or combined with digital rectal examination, the PSA test does not form the basis of a population-based screening program.
-Early evidence from two large studies in Europe and the US was published in March 2009.
-The European study reported a reduction in mortality of 20% attributable to screening; the US study found no benefit.
-The European study showed that 48 additional cases of prostate cancer would need to be treated – at the risk of significant side-effects such as incontinence and impotence – to prevent one death from prostate cancer.

 What tests should I have?

 Women should have a Pap test every two years, which will check for cervical cancer.

 Also be on the lookout for any changes to your breasts; if you notice any lumps or other changes, talk to your doctor as soon as possible.
 If you are over 40 you are eligible for a free mammography screening every two years.
 We strongly recommend you are screened regularly if you are aged 50-74.

 If you turn 50, 55 or 65 this year, you will be invited to participate in the National Bowel Cancer Screening Program.
 From 1 July 2013, people turning 60 were included; people turning 70 will be added in 2015.